How You Self Talk To Yourself Can Silence Your Inner Critic

 Getting Ourselves Ready

-At times we’ll package or summarize our experiences as it’s happening, this in order so we can get it prepared for a presentation of some type.
-We’ll scramble to assemble the description of our life or experiences in order so we can accurately relay it back to others.
+At times we’ll package or summarize our experiences as it’s happening, in order so we can get it prepared for a presentation of some type.

-We’ll concisely organize our life into a story, a mystery, that we can tell to others, fragments at a time.
-This even at times before or actually experiencing the story happening.
+This even at times before or actually experiencing the event happening.
 We do so since we find it’s more important to know how to transmit our lives rather than to live it.

 Self Talk Is Good… Right?

-So we continue to do this internal dialogue, our minds will continually describe our life back to us, to keep us aware.
-This self talk is the mind’s way of reminding us and then reassuring itself that it still functions properly and it exists.
+We continue to do this internal dialogue, as our minds continually describe our life back to us, to keep us aware.

-If it ever happens to stop talking back to us, it may be because we cease in being.
 So the mind narrates for us all of our experiences, whether good or bad, in order to securely place a strong foothold on our identity.

 As long as our minds remain the commander of our life’s voice over, then the experiences belongs to us and our minds.
-We’ll remain identified with ourselves, and we’ll continue to experience the world through whatever our minds interpretation of it is.

 Ultimately, whenever we narrate what’s happening as it’s happening, we maintain a self which is distinct from what we’re living, a step apart, commenting, watching, and then reporting it.

-Our uniqueness exists, one that’s not completely immersed in all of the experiences of life.
 While doing so, our minds will secure its borders, which keeps us from merging and ultimately disappearing into the experiences itself.

-What if you choose not to live your life one step away, with the mind acting as a filter.
 What if you could bypass it and live your life more directly, without the comments or narration that it provides.

 Imagine living your life as it’s happening right now without the need to constantly hear about it, whether accurate or not.

-Although you may not realize it, you’re not a prisoner of yourself, you’re not held at gunpoint to your constant internal narrator.
-You can get rid of this self talk, and do so right now, without notice or consequence.
+Although you may not realize it, you’re not a prisoner of yourself, you’re not held at gunpoint to your constant internal chattering narrator.

-You can do so by just “stop” telling yourself what’s happening, whatever that you think is happening, and what the event says about who you are.
+You can do so by just “stop” telling yourself what’s happening, whatever you think is happening, and what the event says about who you are.
 Do so by just stopping.

 Begin to live what you’re living, and when you begin to start describing it again, refuse to listen.
-Just say “no” to the noise, that internal description, and then see what remains.

 The pure essence of taste, smell, hearing, seeing, touching, feeling, and living then reveals itself.